 Growth in Turkey

 Cetin is the largest of three projects in the Turkish portfolio purchased by Statkraft in June 2009.
 Statkraft’s first power plant in Turkey, Çakit at 20 MW, started commercial power production in June 2010.
-The 102 MW Kargi hydropower plant is under construction, expected to start operations in 2013.
-When Çetin is completed in 2015, Statkraft will have a total installed capacity of about 640 MW and an annual average production capacity of about 2000 GWh.
+The 102 MW Kargi hydropower plant is under construction, expected to start operations in early 2015.
+When Çetin is completed, Statkraft will have a total installed capacity of about 640 MW and an annual average production capacity of about 2000 GWh.

 |Fact sheet Cetin||1.9MB|